Activities for Teachers of Young Children

 Materials: Small dixie cups , squirrel pattern and nuts.

 Description: Teachers take a squirrel pattern and staple it to dixie cups.
 Write a number on each squirrel.
 Now, have the child count out how many nuts they need for that squirrel.
 Have a different number on each squirrel.
 You can also have the child take nuts away from the squirrel, to see how many he has left.

-I find are not quite ready for this.
-I find that by the end of the year
+three's I find are not quite ready for this.
+I find that by the end of

 'Round "Seasonal Tree"

 Description: We place a large brown tree with bare limbs on a vacant wall.
 We begin the school year with green leaves on this tree.
 Teachers can put children's name on individual leaves.
 The children enjoy seeing their names placed around the room.
 I generally put flowers at the base of the tree and a sunshine could be put up over the tree.

 FALL: Gradually start changing the green leaves to fall colored leaves.
 Once they have all changed, have them begin to "fall to the ground" until the tree is bare.
 We make pumpkins to put under the tree to replace the flowers and at halloween time add faces to these pumpkins.